rehmanuet/Protractor-Dockerized/README.md

 docker pull selenium/hub:latest
 docker pull selenium/node-chrome:latest
 ```
-One could pull 'node-firefox' if they want to work with firefox node.
+One could pull 'node-firefox' if they want to work with firefox node (Personally I hate firefox, So goddamn slow).
 For more information about the different images one can work with , please look at [Docker Selenium Images List](https://github.com/SeleniumHQ/docker-selenium/blob/master/README.md)